wildfly-clustering/wildfly-clustering-spring/README.md

 ## Building

-1. Currently, this requires a branch of WildFly that integrates Infinispan 10.1.x and ProtoStream.
-Consequently, WildFly first needs to be built:

-	$ git clone git@github.com:pferraro/wildfly.git
-	$ cd wildfly
-	$ git checkout -b protostream
-	$ mvn clean install

-1. Clone this repository and build using Java 8 and a standard maven build.
+1. Clone this repository.

 	$ git clone git@github.com:wildfly-clustering/wildfly-clustering-spring-session.git
 	$ cd wildfly-clustering-spring-session

+1. Build using Java 8 and Apache Maven 3.2.5+.

 	$ mvn clean install

 ## Installation

-Spring Session is intended to function in any servlet container.
+Spring Session is intended to operate within any servlet container.
-The following describes how to install wildfly-clustering-spring-session support for Tomcat:
+The following describes how to install wildfly-clustering-spring-session support into a Tomcat distribution:

 1. Enter directory of session manager implementation: